23andMe/Yamale/README.md

 If `data` is valid, nothing will happen.
 However, if `data` is invalid Yamale will throw a `ValueError` with a message containing all the invalid nodes.

-You can also specifiy an optional `parser` if you'd like to use the `ruamel.yaml` (YAML 1.2 support) instead:
+You can also specify an optional `parser` if you'd like to use the `ruamel.yaml` (YAML 1.2 support) instead:
 ```python
 # Import Yamale and make a schema object, make sure ruamel.yaml is installed already.
 import yamale